Margaret J Weber, Ph.D.

 What do you attribute your success to?

-I attribute my success to good mentors over time, both men and women, and the support of my husband.
+I attribute my success to good mentors over time, both men and women, and the support of my husband and family.
 I think my curiosity has been really important because I'm still doing some writing.
-I've just written a blog on resilience that will be posted in a couple days.
-I think that curiosity that I want to keep learning is key.
+I've just written a blog on resilience that will be posted in a couple of days.
+I think that curiosity, which I want to keep learning, is also key.
 I do love to travel too.
 My travel more recently has been in Africa and the Middle East.
 I think all of that keeps me really curious and younger than my years, and it just brings me a lot of joy.

 What values are most important to you in your work and personal life?